Diamond Scriber

 - Semiconductor materials, Glass, Ceramics

-Product Details
+Product Overview

 Application

-Product characteristics
+Product Features

-| (1) 1-point type (conical type) The 1-point scriber is a scriber with a conical tip and a radius at the leading edge.
-This is currently the most commonly used type. | ![]() |
+| 1) Single-Point Type (Conical Type) A single-point scriber has a conical tip with a rounded edge at its very tip.
+It is currently the most commonly used type. | ![]() |

-| (2) 2-point type 2-point scriber is a scriber with a flat cutting edge that leaves two points relative to the 4-point scriber and shaves off the other two relative points. | ![]() |
+| 2) 2-Point Type A 2-point scriber is a scriber with a flattened cutting edge, created by retaining two opposing points of a 4-point scriber and removing the other two opposing points. | ![]() |

 | (3) 3-point type 3-point scribers are ground into a triangular pyramid with a triangular flat section at the tip. | ![]() |